sqlalchemy/alembic/README.unittests.rst

 The test suite will attempt to run a subset of tests against various database backends, including Postgresql and MySQL.
-It uses the database URLs in the file test.cfg to locate a URL for particular backend types.
+It uses the database URLs in the [db] section of setup.cfg to locate a URL for particular backend types.
 If the URL cannot be loaded, either because the requisite DBAPI is not present, or if the target database is found to be not accessible, the test is skipped.

-To run tests for these backends, replace URLs with working ones inside the test.cfg file.
+To run tests for these backends, replace URLs with working ones inside the setup.cfg file.
 Setting a URL here requires that the corresponding DBAPI is installed as well as that the target database is running.
 A connection to the database should provide access to a *blank* schema, where tables will be created and dropped.
 It